congregationalchurch/content-only/members/volunteering.md

 ## Volunteering

-Whether you're a weekend warrior for peace or a handy helping hand, we have ample chances to pitch in, pick up, lend an ear and more.
-Each of these groups and categories has many helping hands for you to join.
+Whether you’re a member or not we encourage you to check out our social events and volunteer opportunities.

+You may volunteer to serve within our church or out in the community.

+Each of these categories has changes to get involved.

 - Sunday Morning Ministries
 - Outreach-sponsored Activities